 As a football freak and often confirmed “groundhopper”, I love picking up extra souvenirs at these type of events.
 As such, I picked up magazines, posters, cardboard pieces of paper, a few newspapers, postcards and leaflets as well as a map of Starogard Gdanski.
 Huge thanks to the tourist board in Starogard Gdanski for being so helpful.
 Check out all the souvenirs I have for the “Don’t Stop Living Museum” one day…

-Regrettably, I did NOT get a Kazimierz Deyna scarf.
+Regrettably, I did NOT get a Kazimierz Deyna scarf on the day.
 I looked for them and couldn’t find one.
-If anyone has any idea where to get a Kazik Deyna Starogard scarf, plus a Klub Pilkarski Starogard scarf, please tell me!!
+However, I was later in life able to get both a KP Starogard scarf and a Kazik Deyna one!

 Pre Match Beer at Browar Rynek